 - and income-related Employment and Support Allowance.

-If you’re currently receiving any of these six benefits, you’ll have your claims transferred to Universal Credit at some point.
+If you receive one of these benefits, you will be transferred to Universal Credit at some point.